Optional Chaining Operator in JavaScript

 Note that in Angular we can use a similar feature.

-The Optional Chaining Operator is undoubtedly going to great help for JavaScript developers because it will allow us to remove some unnecessary checks for objects.
-Let's hope it'll be added to the language soon enough!
+The Optional Chaining Operator will be a genuine help for JavaScript developers because it removes unnecessary null checks on objects.
+Here’s hoping it gets added to the language soon.